A simple capsule wardrobe formula

 A capsule wardrobe is a collection of clothes (and accessories) that can be combined in many ways so that you get more use out of fewer clothes.
 You'll spend less time wondering what to wear, and you look stylish no matter how you combine the items.
 You can use this system whether you have had a colour analysis or you're just interested in traveling light.

-I use the 1-2-3-4 formula when creating a capsule wardrobe
+Use the 1-2-3-4 formula to create a capsule wardrobe

 This is a staple piece, and can be kept minimal and neutral to go with all the other things in your wardrobe, or it can be a statement piece that picks up or expands on the accent colours.
 It doesn't have to be a jacket.
 It can be a sweater, a dress, or any other item that you love and will wear a lot.
 I just happen to think that jackets are really versatile.